bazel-ios/rules_ios/CONTRIBUTING.md

 - Type in a version number, follow SemVer whenever possible.
 - After a few minutes the release should show up in the [Releases](https://github.com/bazel-ios/rules_ios/releases) page.

+## Publishing new versions to the Bazel Central Registry

+We automate publishing to the [Bazel Central Registry](https://registry.bazel.build/) with the [Publish to BCR](https://github.com/bazel-contrib/publish-to-bcr) GitHub app.

+It will create a [PR like this one](https://github.com/bazelbuild/bazel-central-registry/pull/1063) whenever a new release is created.
+As such, there is no extra action required from the maintainers.
+Simply create a release and let the app publish it to the BCR.

+If you need more reviews in the BCR repository you can ask in the [#bzlmod channel of the Bazel Slack](https://bazelbuild.slack.com/archives/C014RARENH0).

 ## Bazel 6 & LTS Support

 ### 5.x.x LTS Support on HEAD